 - Occupy less space - Upright models typically take up less floor space, making them perfect for the garage, basement and other high traffic areas.

-Browse all upright freezers
+Shop all upright freezers

 - Frost-free - Also known as auto-defrost and no-frost, frost-free models will periodically heat the evaporator coil to keep the freezer space and food from frosting.
-This technology prevents you from emptying the freezer to do manual defrosting.
+This technology prevents you from emptying the freezer to perform manual defrosting.